clEsperanto/clij-opencl-kernels/README.md

 OpenCL offers several pixel types, such as `uint8`, `unit16` and `float`.
-Theoretically, one has to write OpenCL-kernels specifically for given input- and output-images, such as a kernel for adding images of type `float` resulting in a `float` image and a kernel for adding image of type `uint8` resulting in an image of `type` float.
+Theoretically, one has to write OpenCL-kernels specifically for given input- and output-images, such as a kernel for adding images of type `float` resulting in a `float` image and a kernel for adding image of type `uint8` resulting in an image of type `float`.
 Furthermore, OpenCL defines images and buffers.
 However, as both are arrays of pixel intensities in memory, we wanted to access them in a unified way.
-As this results in a ridiculous large number of individual kernel implementations, we used a dialect where placeholders such as `DTYPE_OUT` represent the pixel type of the output image.
+As this would result in a ridiculous large number of individual kernel implementations, we used a dialect where placeholders such as `DTYPE_OUT` represent the pixel type of the output image.

 ## List of placeholders
-The following list of placeholders are use at the moment:
+The following list of placeholders are used at the moment:
 <table border="1">

 <tr>